 With the exception of December, CPP payments occur in the last week of every month.
 Retirement, disability, children’s and survivor benefits are all paid at the same time.
 According to Services Canada, most CPP retirement benefit recipients request direct deposit so that the payments will automatically transfer into their account.* If you prefer to receive paper cheques, you can expect them within one week of the payment date (though the delivery date cannot be guaranteed).

-The CPP retirement pension does not start automatically.
+The CPP/QPP retirement pension does not start automatically.
 You must apply for it.
-You can apply for CPP benefits online through their My Service Canada Account.
+You can apply for CPP benefits online through their My Service Canada Account (or apply for Retirement Pension under the QPP.
 However, there are exceptions, such as if you currently reside outside the country, if you’ve authorized another person to access your account, or if you’ve already received CPP payments because of retirement or disability.

-If you’re unable to complete the online application, you can print out a paper copy and either mail it in or take it to the nearest Service Canada Centre.
+If you’re unable to complete the online application, you can print out a paper copy (on line and paper application for QPP) and either mail it in or take it to the nearest Service Canada Centre/ Retraite Quebec.
 Be sure to include any required documentation before you do so.

-If you apply for CPP benefits after you turn 65, Service Canada can pay retroactive CPP retirement payments for up to 12 months (11 months plus the month you apply).
+If you apply for CPP/QPP benefits after you turn 65, Service Canada/ Retraite Quebec respectively can pay retroactive CPP/QPP respectively retirement payments for up to 12 months (11 months plus the month you apply).
 Retroactive payments cannot be made earlier than the month following your 65th birthday.
-That means if you take your CPP retirement pension before age 65, then there are no retroactive payments.
+That means if you take your CPP/QPP retirement pension before age 65, then there are no retroactive payments.

 In the event that the executor doesn’t apply within that window or no will has been written, the death benefit can be given to another applicant.
 The following priority is given: